pippim/pippim.github.io/programs/tim-ta.md

 # Future Buttons of Tim-ta

 Below are proposed buttons for Tim-ta.
+Some are already in use.

+An option may provided in future for user to pick which button is more suitable for device/web browser in use.

 ---